Courtesy of Bombolini's

 "NEWS SNIPPETS"

-Frugality Will Remain Intact Past
+Frugality Will Remain Intact Past Recession

-Recession The good news is that the global economic crisis appears to be reaching a turnaround.
+The good news is that the global economic crisis appears to be reaching a turnaround.
 Nielsen says that with hopes for a full economic recovery accelerating in 26 out of 28 major global markets, consumers around the world might be expected to return to previous spending habits.
-The bad news is that according to a new report from Nielsen (pdf), some consumers may find it difficult to return to those habits.
-Here are some stats from that report:

-on gas and electricity, with 48 percent of Americans saying that
+- Nearly one-third (29%) of consumers will continue to economize on gas and electricity, with 48 percent of Americans saying that they will continue to save on utility bills.

 - One in six global consumers will continue to cut back on take-away meals, with 22 percent of Australians indicating that's one area they will continue to reduce spending.
-Significant numbers of New Zealanders, Japanese, Irish, South Africans, Brazilians and Americans also indicated they would stay away from take-away. - One in six global consumers say that they will continue purchasing cheaper grocery products, spend less on new clothes and cut down on out-of-home entertainment.
-Small Business News / Chris Crum | Staff Writer |
+Significant numbers of New Zealanders, Japanese, Irish, South Africans, Brazilians and Americans also indicated they would stay away from take-away.

 Be a Mystery Shopper | Get Free No Strings Stock Shares | Shop in a Beautiful online Mall Software/Fashion/Music Skins